IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - The rename operator, denoted by the lowercase Greek letter rho(p)
     - p(x)(E) : returns the result of expression E under the name x
     - p(x)(A1,A2, . . . , An)(E) : returns the result of expression E under the name x, and with the attributes renamed to A1, A2,...,An.
-  - We can name attributes of a relation implicitly by using a positional notation, where $1,$2, ... refer to the ﬁrst attribute, the second attribute, and so on.
+  - We can name attributes of a relation implicitly by using a positional notation, where $1,$2, ... refer to the first attribute, the second attribute, and so on.

-Chapter 6.1.2 Formal Deﬁnition of the Relational Algebra
+Chapter 6.1.2 Formal Definition of the Relational Algebra
   - A basic expression in the relational algebra consists of either one of the following:
     - A relation in the database
     - A constant relation